leap-stc/leap-stc.github.io/_sources/leap-pangeo/jupyterhub.md

 :::{warning}
 Please do not store large files in your user directory `/home/jovyan`.
 Your home directory is intended only for notebooks, analysis scripts, and small datasets (< 1 GB).
 It is not an appropriate place to store large datasets.

+To check how much space you are using in your home directory open a terminal window on the hub and run `du -h --max-depth=1 ~/ | sort -h`.
 :::

 (hub:data:buckets)=